2026 Competitions

 • Prelims: Couples will dance in heats to a minimum of three songs of three different tempos.

-• Finals: Finalists will dance one dual spotlight to a slow song, one dual spotlight to a fast song, and one final all-skate.
+• Finals to DJ music: Finalists will dance one dual spotlight to a slow song, two dual spotlights to a fast song, and one final all-skate.

 The Wildcard Classic